rockleon/django1/README.md

 # django1
 First app using django

-Commit after completion of following tutorial-
+Commit after completion of two extra features to the site.
-  Writing your first Django app, part 7